-This is how a T•Shellz Wrap® can truly help your body heal itself through a process we call Deep Tissue Therapy.
-Deep Tissue Therapy is a soothing therapy that boosts the body's natural capability of increasing blood flow.
+This is how a T•Shellz Wrap® can truly help your body heal itself through a process we call Blood Circulation Boost.
+Blood Circulation Boost is a soothing therapy that boosts the body's natural capability of increasing blood flow.
 This therapy provides your body with something essential that is needed for on-going healing and protection against re-injury.
 A T•Shellz Wrap® provides soothing warmth to injured deep tissue via electromagnetic energy waves.
 Heat generated in deep soft tissue invokes an increase in blood flow, as the body use blood flow to maintain a stable body temperature.
 As blood flow is increased directly to the site of your injury you gain the benefit of an increased delivery of oxygen, nutrients and anti-bodies to the injured soft tissue - the essentials that it needs to heal quickly and completely.

 Stage 4 - Healthy Tissue Growth (Wound Remodeling)

 Timeline: Months to Years After the Injury